awsdocs/amazon-ec2-user-guide/doc_source/vpc-migrate.md

 # Migrate from EC2\-Classic to a VPC<a name="vpc-migrate"></a>

 If you created your AWS account before December 4, 2013, you might have support for EC2\-Classic in some AWS Regions\.
 Some Amazon EC2 resources and features, such as enhanced networking and newer instance types, require a virtual private cloud \(VPC\)\.
 Some resources can be shared between EC2\-Classic and a VPC, while some can't\.
-For more information, see [Sharing and accessing resources between EC2\-Classic and a VPC](ec2-classic-platform.md#vpc-classic-shared-resources)\.
+For more information, see [Share and access resources between EC2\-Classic and a VPC](ec2-classic-platform.md#vpc-classic-shared-resources)\.
 We recommend that you migrate to a VPC to take advantage of VPC\-only features\.

 To migrate from EC2\-Classic to a VPC, you must migrate or recreate your EC2\-Classic resources in a VPC\.
 You can migrate and recreate your resources in full, or you can perform an incremental migration over time using ClassicLink\.